Who should submit manuscripts to Voices of Practitioners? »

 Teacher educators or professional development specialists who are experienced in teacher research, can submit manuscripts that describe innovative practices in their professional preparation programs, teacher research issues and/or innovative ways to support teacher research in early childhood communities and settings.
 Articles can be designed to help readers understand the diverse nature of teacher research, such as our article on narrative inquiry.
 Authors can describe techniques to help early childhood teachers design studies, collect and analyze data, report and reflect on findings, and write up their research for professional audiences.

-Teacher Research Initiatives is an ongoing series in which we will post new projects as we receive them.
+Actions and Reflections is an ongoing series in which we will post new projects as we receive them.
 Authors should submit a 500-750 word summary of their teacher research project.
 The summary should include an overview of the teacher research initiative and should include contact information for educators interested in learning more about specific project goals and methods.

 - Article title and name(s) of author(s)